Retinol in pregnancy: what to know

 Retinol and related retinoids are common skincare ingredients used for anti-ageing, acne, and uneven skin tone.
 Many people in Canada prefer to pause them during pregnancy and choose gentler alternatives while they wait.
 MamaKind ratings are informational and this is not medical advice.
 For personal questions, please check with your healthcare provider, pharmacist, or a service like MotherToBaby.

-See also: pregnancy-safe products and our guide to pregnancy-safe skincare in Canada.
+See also: pregnancy skincare routine, pregnancy-safe products, and our guide to pregnancy-safe skincare in Canada.

 What is retinol?